Professor of Latin and English

 My presentations at the American Classical League and Classical Association of Virginia demonstrated the versatility and practicality of Latin through student research on the history of the arts and sciences from Latin texts.
-Presentation slides “‘Quomodo Scimus?’
+Her paper, “‘Quomodo Scimus?’
 II, Teaching Reading, Writing, and Speaking in Latin Through Research on the History of Disciplines” shows how students research classical texts related to their future professions as they learn the Latin language.
 This project is leading to an anthology of readings, Latin Across the Professions, for students.

 My book, Teaching with the Records of Early English Drama, for the series Studies in Early English Drama, ed.
 Alan Somerset, University of Toronto Press (2006) is a collection of essays by prominent scholars in Medieval and Renaissance Drama on classroom use of historical documents published by the Records of Early English Drama (REED), a project based at the University of Toronto, with the goal to compile, edit, and publish documents relating to drama and entertainment in England prior to 1642.
 This collection of articles offers ways of researching and interpreting these historical documents as relevant to undergraduate and graduate courses in theatre, literature, history, paleography and historical linguistics.

 Publications, Presentations, and Research

 - “Specula Litterarum: Teaching Classical Authors with Latin for the New Millennium 2.”
 Classical Outlook (Winter 2014): 43-55.

 - Mirrored Genres: The Fall of the Angels in Vincent of Beauvais’ Speculum Historiale and Thomas Chaundler’s Liber Apologeticus,” Vincent of Beauvais Newsletter 37 (2012): 4-14.